nodeontrain/nodeontrain.xyz/tuts/index.md

 ## So what is Node On Train, exactly?

-Node On Train (or Trainjs) is a web's scaffolding for Full Stack Development.
+Node On Train (or Trainjs) is a web's scaffolding for Full Stack Developer.
 This is a great tool for people who have ever used the Rails framework.

 ## ProTips™, Notes, and Warnings